crazy-kol/vMenu-ox/README.md

 --------

-### List of Changes that this fork does:
+### Fork Features

+# Core/UI
+- Input Dialog Replace
+  - Replaces the base game user input and replaces with ox_lib input dialog for easier use such as copy/pasting spawncodes etc.

+# Vehicle
 - Colour Selector
   - Gives users a hex selector for custom colour setting within vehicle options (primary/secondary)
-- Input Dialog Replace
-  - Replaces the base game user input and replaces with ox_lib input dialog for easier use such as copy/pasting spawncodes etc.
+- New Permissions
+  - Bulletproof Tires `vMenu.VehicleOptions.BulletproofTires` (default: denied)
+- Fixed getting disarmed (weapon taken away) when locking/unlocking personal vehicles

+# Weather
+- Added convar `vmenu_blackout_affect_vehicles` (default: false) so that vehicle headlights/police lightbars continue to operate during blackouts

+# Misc
 - Keybinds for Thermal & Night Vision Modes
   - This is locked to users that have the permissions assigned to them.
-- Extra Permissions
-  - Bulletproof Tires `vMenu.VehicleOptions.BulletproofTires`
+- Patched vulnerability on weather events that could easily be exploited - thanks to [this pull](https://github.com/TomGrobbe/vMenu/pull/430/) that isn't merged still as of 7th jan

+# Devtools
 - Auto freeze entites created with the entity spawner menu (to avoid them falling through map automatically on contact)
-- Patched vulnerability on weather events that could easily be exploited - thanks to [this pull](https://github.com/TomGrobbe/vMenu/pull/430/) that isn't merged still as of 7th jan
-- Fixed getting disarmed (weapon taken away) when locking/unlocking personal vehicles
-- Added convar `vmenu_blackout_affect_vehicles` (default: false) so that vehicle headlights/police lightbars continue to operate during blackouts
+- Copy Coordinates Button (vector4)

+# Changelogs
+- 13th Jan
+  - Copy Coords (DevTools)
+  - Version Checking

 If more are added, they will be listed here.